Consent, Disclosure, & Policies Form

 Kevin Hales: Degrees: Liberty University, M.A. in Professional Counseling, 2014; Brigham Young University, B.S. in Marriage, Family, & Human Development, 2001.
 License: Licensed Professional Counselor, Colorado, LPC.0013095

 Allie Quade: Degrees: Naropa University, M.A. in Transpersonal Counseling Psychology, 2013; University of Vermont, B.A. in Anthropology, 2009.
-License: Licensed Professional Counselor, Colorado LPC.0013711
+Licenses: Licensed Professional Counselor, Colorado LPC.0013711; Licensed Addiction Counselor, Colorado, ACD.0001134 (Name on licenses: Alexandra Quade)

 Paul Sigafus: Degrees: University of Maryland, College Park, M.S. in Marriage & Family Therapy, 2003; Brigham Young University, B.S. in Marriage, Family, & Human Development, 2001.
 License: Licensed Marriage & Family Therapist, Colorado LMFT 815